AvolitesLtd/TitanManual/docs/palettes/creating-palettes.md

 [](https://youtu.be/Hs-xzpD5x8k?t=20 "Recording Palettes")

-This is how you save a palette value to one of the palette windows:.
-If the palette windows are not shown then press the **Groups and Palettes** workspace button.
+This is how you save a palette value to one of the palette windows: *If the palette windows are not shown then press the \[Groups and Palettes\] workspace button.*

 1. Press \<Clear\> to clear the programmer